-Nucala Approval History
+Nucala FDA Approval History

-- FDA approved: Yes (First approved November 4th, 2015)
+FDA Approved: Yes (First approved November 4, 2015)

-- Brand name: Nucala
+Brand name: Nucala

-- Generic name: mepolizumab
+Generic name: mepolizumab

-- Dosage form: Injection
+Dosage form: Injection

-Nucala (mepolizumab) is an interleukin-5 antagonist monoclonal antibody (IgG1 kappa) indicated for the add-on maintenance treatment of patients with severe eosinophilic asthma, and for the treatment of adult patients with eosinophilic granulomatosis with polyangiitis (Churg-Strauss syndrome).
+Nucala (mepolizumab) is an interleukin-5 antagonist monoclonal antibody (IgG1 kappa) used for the treatment of with severe eosinophilic asthma, chronic rhinosinusitis with nasal polyps (CRSwNP), eosinophilic granulomatosis with polyangiitis (Churg-Strauss syndrome), and hypereosinophilic syndrome (HES).

-Development History and FDA Approval Process for Nucala
+Development timeline for Nucala

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.